-Through your support, Middle Earth makes a difference in the lives of youth throughout our community.
-It's one thing to say that, but another to hear the story of an individual whose life has been improved.
+Through the support of donors, Middle Earth makes a difference in the lives of youth throughout Somerset County in New Jersey.
+It’s one thing to say that, but another to hear the story of an individual whose life has been improved.
 Take a moment to share in some of the successes our youth have achieved!

 You can make a difference in someone’s life!
 Your investment in Middle Earth allows teens to reach their potential and develop into responsible and productive adults.
 You can help a young person achieve a dream that improves our entire community!